-The Complainant may initiate a formal complaint at any time by completing the appropriate form and providing it to the Harassment and Discrimination Officer.
-Upon receipt of a request for an investigation, the Harassment and Discrimination Officer will determine whether the alleged conduct, if proven, would constitute harassment or discrimination under this policy.
-If, in the opinion of the Harassment and Discrimination Officer, the alleged conduct would not constitute a violation of this policy, the Harassment and Discrimination Officer may decide not to proceed further and will notify the Complainant of that decision in writing.
+The Complainant may initiate a formal complaint at any time by completing the appropriate form and providing it to the Harassment Prevention Officer.
+Upon receipt of a request for an investigation, the Harassment Prevention Officer will determine whether the alleged conduct, if proven, would constitute bullying and harassment or discrimination under this policy.
+If, in the opinion of the Harassment Prevention Officer, the alleged conduct would not constitute a violation of this policy, the Harassment Prevention Officer may decide not to proceed further and will notify the Complainant of that decision in writing.

-If the Harassment and Discrimination Officer finds that the complaint, if proven, would constitute a breach of this policy, he or she will forward a copy of the request for investigation to the Respondent within one week of receipt of the request for investigation.
-The Harassment and Discrimination Officer will also notify the Cabinet that a request for investigation has been received.
+If the Harassment Prevention Officer finds that the complaint, if proven, would constitute a breach of this policy, he or she will forward a copy of the request for investigation to the Respondent within one week of receipt of the request for investigation.
+The Harassment Prevention Officer will also notify the Cabinet that a request for investigation has been received.

 Should the Respondent fail to offer a written response, the process will continue in any event.